 If you encounter problems with your Friendica installation, you can ask at the Support Forum.
 Many experienced Friendica users and the core developers are following the Forum, so it is likely that you will get help there.

-#friendica at freenode, if you prefer this support channel.
+irc.freenode.net, if you prefer this support channel.
+There are also channels via XMPP (

 The advanced sharer for Diaspora* works well with Friendica since version 3.3.3.
 Any plug-in for e.g. your blog that supports this sharer, also supports sharing on Friendica.
 See out wiki at github for a more complete list for share buttons.